davidadeogun/gemini-chatbot/README.md

 1. Go to [Google AI Studio](https://aistudio.google.com/app/apikey).
 2. Navigate to the API key section and create a new API key.

-Your API key will look something like this: AIzaSyAtpnKGX13bTgmx0l_gQeatYvdWvY_wOTQ

 **Note:** The API is free but has a limited number of usage requests.